MSU-Libraries/sandhill/README.md

 systemctl restart postfix
 ```

-### Runing the image:
+### Running the image:
 Run the image in a detached mode.
 ```
 docker-compose up -d
 ```

 See the [docker-compose "getting started" documentation](https://docs.docker.com/compose/gettingstarted/)
 for a quick overview of basic Docker functionality.
-To stop sandhill but leave the container there, run `docker-compose stop`.
+To stop Sandhill but leave the container there, run `docker-compose stop`.
 If you need to manually take it down, run `docker-compose down`.

-Navigate in your browser to http://localhost:8080 - you should see
-a default "It Works!" page indicating that the site is working.
+Go to http://localhost:8080 in your browser.
+If the site is working, you will see a default "It Works!" page.

 ## Next steps
-Now that the core Sandhill application is working, you are ready to setup your own
+Now that the core Sandhill application is working, you are ready to set up your own
-instance which will have your own URL route structure and template pages.
+instance with a custom URL route structure and template pages.
-See the next section, [instance setup documentation](INSTANCE_SETUP.md) for further
+See the [instance setup documentation](INSTANCE_SETUP.md) for instructions on setting up your own instance.
-instructions on how to do that.

-You can optionally have the application setup to run automatically on boot.
-See
-the [service setup documentation](SERVICE_SETUP.md) for instructions on doing this
-in a Debian based system.
+You can choose to have the application run automatically on boot.
+See the [service setup documentation](SERVICE_SETUP.md) for instructions on doing this in a Debian based system.